 Each year, the Department holds a one-day research retreat designed to enhance interactions among the faculty, postdoctoral scientists, and graduate students.
 First-year graduate students are expected to attend this retreat to help them become familiar with the research and the personnel in the Department.
-This year, the MCDB Retreat will be held on Monday October 14, 2019.
+Look for this event sometime in January 2021.

-Preliminary Examination (Checkpoint 1)
+PRELIMINARY EXAMINATION (CHECKPOINT 1)

 To demonstrate that students are qualified to proceed in the PhD program, first-year MCDB students are given a preliminary examination at the end of the Winter term.
 This examination is based on concepts and experimental design learned in MCDB 527 and MCDB 528.
 Students are also expected to be able to read and understand material in research papers, including the background and experimental methods.
-The preliminary exam is oral, and will be administered primarily by members of the Graduate Studies Committee.
+The preliminary exam is oral and will be administered primarily by members of the Graduate Studies Committee.